 Local Grammar School.
 Nonconformist Academy, Daventry.
 He became a gifted scholar in Latin, Greek, Hebrew, Arabic and many other languages.

-1740: Death of his mother.
-Goes to live with his nonconformist Aunt.
+1740: Death of Priestley’s mother.
+He goes to live with his nonconformist Aunt.
 Although his time at Grammar School was fairly short due to ill health he had the benefit of local tutors and became proficient in physics, philosophy and mathematics as well as several foreign languages.

-1749: Whilst at Daventry Academy Priestley studied history, science and philosophy.
-He was particularly taken by the philosopher David Hartley’s ideas on education of man and free will.
+1749: Whilst at Daventry Academy Priestley studies history, science and philosophy.
+He is particularly taken by the philosopher David Hartley’s ideas on education of man and free will.

-1755: He became a Minister at the Presbyterian Church at Needham Market.
+1755: He becomes a Minister at the Presbyterian Church at Needham Market.

-1758: Moved to Nantwich in Cheshire where he opened a small school hoping to put some of his ideas on education into practice.
+1758: He moves to Nantwich in Cheshire where he opens a small school hoping to put some of his ideas on education into practice.

-1761: Priestley appointed a tutor at the Warrington Academy in Lancashire which was a major nonconformist organisation.
-He made several trips to London and there met Benjamin Franklin.
+1761: Priestley is appointed a tutor at the Warrington Academy in Lancashire which was a major nonconformist organisation.
+He makes several trips to London and there meets Benjamin Franklin.

-1767: Began discussing the theory of science education and stated that the history of science was important because it showed how human beings interpret and direct the forces of nature.
-Became a Minister of the Mill Hill Chapel in Leeds, where he began to study Chemistry.
+1767: He begins discussing the theory of science education and states that the history of science was important because it showed how human beings interpret and direct the forces of nature.
+He becomes a Minister of the Mill Hill Chapel in Leeds, where he begins to study Chemistry.

-1768: Priestley turned his attentions to politics and his works were to have a major influence on Jeremy Bentham.
+1768: Priestley turns his attentions to politics and his works were to have a major influence on the philosopher Jeremy Bentham.

-1772: He was elected to the French Academy of Sciences.
+1772: He is elected to the French Academy of Sciences.

-1774: Discovers Oxygen for the first time but it is a while before he can work on it to be sure of its properties.
-He accompanied Lord Shelburne on a tour of the Continent.
-In a pamphlet he attacked the British Government for depriving the American Colonists of their rights and liberties.
+1774: He discovers Oxygen for the first time but it is a while before he can work on it to be sure of its properties.
+He accompanies Lord Shelburne on a tour of the Continent.
+In a pamphlet he attacks the British Government for depriving the American Colonists of their rights and liberties.

-1791: Priestley’s writings defended the French Revolution and he formed the Constitutional Society in Birmingham.
-His ideas were just as inflammatory as those of Tom Paine and local politicians attacked Priestley, which led to an angry mob breaking into his house and burning most of his Papers and equipment.
-He fled the city and moved to London where he took up a teaching post at New College in Hackney.
-He was, however, just as unpopular with the local population in London as he had been in Birmingham.
+1791: Priestley’s writings defended the French Revolution and he forms the Constitutional Society in Birmingham.
+His ideas were just as inflammatory as those of Tom Paine and local politicians attacked Priestley, which leads to an angry mob breaking into his house and burning most of his papers and equipment.
+He flees the city and moves to London where he takes up a teaching post at New College in Hackney.
+He is among a number of radicals that preach in the Newington Green Unitarian Chapel.
+He is, however, just as unpopular with the local population in London as he had been in Birmingham.

-1794: Priestley decided to emigrate to America and settled in Northumberland, Pennsylvania.
-He continued to write on religious topics and formed the first Unitarian Church in America.
+1794: Priestley decides to emigrate to America and settles in Northumberland, Pennsylvania.
+He continues to write on religious topics and forms the first Unitarian Church in America.

 1755: “The Scripture Doctrine of Remission.”